 The journey to effectively utilizing IoT is different for every organization.
 When beginning your IoT project, it’s important to define and focus on the information you want to optimize and the business goals that need to be achieved, instead of just implementing the technology for technology’s sake.
 Because organizations can start utilizing IoT from very different perspectives, the following principles are important in selecting Internet of Things solutions:

 - Security: A thousand sensors can potentially lead to a thousand security issues.
 By choosing the right network and sensors, you can reduce these risks.
-For example: using non-IP based networks.

-LoRa to support the Internet of Things
+Learn more about the Internet of Things